 Almond Meal vs Almond Flour:

 Almond meal is made from whole raw almonds with the skin on.
-Whereas almond flour is made from blanched almonds with the skins removed.
+In comparison, almond flour is made from blanched almonds with the skins removed.

 Almond meal is a little coarser grain, and almond flour is usually finer.